reearth-plugins/reearth-plugin-google-streetview/README.md

 - API key

-  Set a key to use Google Street View API.
+  Set a key to use Google Google Street View API.

   ![](src/img1.png)